This guide explains the difference between leasehold and freehold, the charges associated with leasehold ownership and how to extend a lease.

 Surveying and legal costs (the leaseholder has to pay the freeholder’s costs as well as their own).

-With share of freehold there will still be a lease, but leaseholders have much more control over maintenance and costs.
+With share of freehold, there is still a lease, but the leaseholders have much more control over the building's maintenance and costs.

 Leaseholders have a joint right, with other flat owners in the block, to buy the freehold of their building.
 This is known as ‘freehold enfranchisement’.

 Obtaining the ‘right to manage’ (RTM) is another option.
-This means leaseholders take over the management of the building, giving them more control over costs, but the freeholder still owns the building and land.
+This means leaseholders take over the management of the building and costs.
+But the freeholder still owns the building and land.

 10. Is it harder to sell a leasehold property?

 No, but the legal legwork around buying or selling a leasehold home can take longer.